HeckHeckHeckHeck/Orca-Workshop/README.md

 **Putting it all together**

-Yay, by now we have already learned 15 operator, more than half of them all.
+Yay, by now we have already learned 15 operators, more than half of them all.
 Now we can combine them to create a 'scope' to visualize and debug any variable values.

 ### 6. ScopeHero